instrumentisto/rust-incubator/0_basics/README.md

 - What memory model [Rust] has?
 Is it single-threaded or multiple-threaded?
 Is it synchronous or asynchronous?
 - What runtime [Rust] has?
 Does it use a GC (garbage collector)?
 - What statically typing means?
 What is a benefit of using it?
 Weak typing vs strong typing?
 Implicit / explicit?
 - What are generics and parametric polymorphism?
 Which problems do they solve?
-What is monomorphism?
+What is monomorphisation?
 - What are traits?
 How are they used?
 How do they compare to interfaces?
 What are an auto trait and a blanket impl?
 Uncovered type?
 What is a marker trait?
 - What are static and dynamic dispatches?
 Which should I use, and when?
 - What is a crate, module and package in Rust?
 How do they differ?
 How are the used?
 What is workspace?